Congratulations on being on Step Three!

 Like many of the Twelve Steps, Step Three is not a step we take just once; most people find the door slamming shut behind their self-will many times each day, let alone in an entire lifetime of sobriety.

-For many of us in addiction treatment and recovery, Step Three is front and centre as we continue to make the decision to turn our will and our lives over to the care of a Higher Power.
+For many of us in addiction treatment and recovery, Step Three is front and center as we continue to make the decision to turn our will and our lives over to the care of a Higher Power.

 Step 3 is a Decision with Powerful Principles Behind It